eldar158/eldar158/README.md

 - Hi, I’m Eldar👋
-- I'm an aspiring web developer from Tel-aviv.
+- I'm an aspiring web developer from Tel-aviv
 - I love working on both frontend and backend
 - I'm working with React, Angular, Node, MongoDB and PostgreSQL
 - And, well, I obviously use Git